 Submission of the thesis to FGS

-Complete supplementary regulations of the program can be found and should be consulted HERE (PDF) or on the Faculty of Graduate Studies website.
+Complete supplementary regulations of the program can be found and should be consulted HERE.
 It is the students' responsibility to read and follow these regulations.

 For information on requirements or the graduate admission process, please contact the Graduate Program Coordinator: